 For a section on ‘Guardian Angels’ the group included a chant for Christmas from the mediaeval Sarum rite and an extract from The Play of Daniel, an early liturgical drama thought to have been intended for performance at Matins on January 1st.
 It is marvellous that this music has survived – the Play of Daniel in a manuscript thought to be from around 1230, now in the British Library – though of course modern reconstructions use harmonies which may be quite different from those (if any) which were used originally.
 We cannot know.
 The same is true for the use of instruments.
 Peter McCarthy, in talking about his unusual bass instruments, showed us one for which precise tuning instructions remain, but no information about what was played on it!

-I loved the way this concert combined and interwove music from different periods – the term ‘early music’ which could be loosely applied to the programme covered such a wide range, through the baroque in Corelli’s Follia variations to El recer del vol dispers, a beautiful piece composed by Clara Sanabras setting Catalan words from poems by her great grandfather, in which birds without a place to land are an angelic metaphor for loss and longing.
+I loved the way this concert combined and interwove music from different periods – the term ‘early music’ which could be loosely applied to the Ministry of Angels programme covered such a wide range, through the baroque in Corelli’s Follia variations to El recer del vol dispers, a beautiful piece composed by Clara Sanabras setting Catalan words from poems by her great grandfather, in which birds without a place to land are an angelic metaphor for loss and longing.

 There is further exploration of Spain in the inclusion of two songs from the thirteenth century Cantigas of Santa Maria, about miracles of the Blessed Virgin in which angels play various roles.
 These strophic songs are epics, but the extracts sung and played by these musicians are sensibly chosen not to outstay their welcome.